 Chemphot (chemistry of photons: from photobiology to optical matter)

-Innovative treatment of infections and cancer using real-time monitoring of ROS using self-reporting non-toxic photosensitizers
+Innovative treatment of infections and cancer using real-time monitoring of Reactive Oxygen Species (ROS) using self-reporting non-toxic photosensitizers

 Government of Spain